City of Berkeley

-5. Support regional small scale, sustainable agriculture that is
+5. Support regional small scale, sustainable agriculture that is environmentally

-environmentally sound, economically viable, socially responsible,
+sound, economically viable, socially responsible, and non-exploitative.

-6. Strengthen economic and social linkages between urban consumers
+6. Strengthen economic and social linkages between urban consumers and

-and regional small-scale farms.
+regional small-scale farms.

 7. Maximize the preservation of regional farmland and crop diversity.

-8. Provide community information so residents may make informed
+8. Provide community information so residents may make informed choices

-in the development of policies and programs
+of policies and programs

 9. Coordinate with other cities, counties, state and federal government